frankMusacchia/Annocript/GUIDE/OUTPUT.md

 ##What does *Annocript* gives in the tabular output

+Separator: *Annocript* uses a specific string to separate different results in the same field.
+Currently I decided to use: ']---['

 ###Columns of the output file with Uniprot_KB
 (UniProt Knowledgebase containing both results from SwissProt and TrEMBL)